WarwickTabletop/tablebot/docs/Roll.md

 ## Complex Operations

 There are two operators that are more complex and have specific organisational requirements, that allow for a great deal of control in the program.

-If statements take an expression or list to check for falseyness,
+With them comes more complex structures for expressions as a whole.

+If statements take an expression, and then two either integer values or list values.
+If the expression is non-zero, the first value is returned.
+If the expression is zero, the second value is returned.
+The syntax for it is `if expression then t else f`, where `expression` is an integer value, and `t` and `f` are both either integer values or list values.

+Let statements take a name and either an integer value or a list, and set a variable with that name to that value.
+If the let statement is lazy (with an exclamation mark before the variable name) instead, the value is recalculated every time the variable is used.
+A let statement returns the value on the left side.
+To create and use list variables, they must be prepended with `l_`.

+As well as normal expressions, statements can be used now.
+A statement is an integer value or list value followed by a semicolon.
+Below is a couple example programs.
+One small quirk is that a lazy let expression won't be evaluated until the variable is first used.

+- Get the minimum, maximum, and average value of a random list `let l_list = (2d6)#3d6 ; {minimum(l_list), maximum(l_list), sum(l_list)/length(l_list)}`

 ## Functions